Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 Source: Author Compilation

 Note: The fields in yellow represent author estimated projections where actual data has not yet been provided.

-It is important to understand two key items from above:
+It is important to understand two key items from the above chart:

-- I assumed that NMU is still not at full capacity of production in Q4 2020 as it is still ramping up, and slated to reach full production in Q1 2021 (with an annual production of approximately 40k oz Au/year, or, equivalently, 10k oz Au/qtr).
+- I assumed that NMU is still not at full capacity of production in Q4 2020 as it is still ramping up, and slated to reach full production in Q1 2021 (i.e., with an annual estimated production of ~40k oz Au/year, or, equivalently, 10k oz Au/qtr).

-- OMU is operating under a reduced capacity relative to historical quarters due to its “underground” mining operation resulting in higher frequency of cases of Covid-19 (i.e., 29 cases) than experienced in NMU (i.e., 1 case).
-This is primarily a result of the tighter/denser quarters that the miners have to work with inside an underground mine at OMU vs. the open-air open-pit operation of NMU.
-These cases result in quarantines of not only the infected individual but all of those in close contact with that individual which can slow operations down.
-This is why OMU is running at below historical production capacities and will likely continue to do so until the latter half of 2021 (presuming that the Covid-19 virus will be under control by then, or some form of localized “herd immunity” will have taken place).
+- The OMU is operating under a reduced capacity relative to historical quarters due to its “underground” mining operation resulting in higher frequency of cases of Covid-19 (i.e., 29 cases in Q3) than experienced in the NMU (i.e., 1 case in Q3).
+This is primarily a result of the tighter/denser quarters that the miners have to work with inside an underground mine at the OMU vs. the open-air open-pit operation of the NMU.
+These cases result in quarantines of not only the infected individual but all of those in close contact with that individual which can result in reduced manhours/production.
+This is why the OMU is running at below historical production capacities and will likely continue to do so until mid-2021 (presuming that the Covid-19 virus will be under control by then, or some form of localized “herd immunity” will have taken place).
 As of today, there has not been any lock-downs in Q3 2020 or indications of a future lock-down.

 From this information, I was able to build out a rough estimate of "production volumes sold" using historical averages (see below).

 It is important to note the differences between the two mining operations in terms of the "production volumes sold" as a % of "produced volumes."
-In general, NMU has a higher percentage stemming from its sale of actual doré bars (defined as “a semi-pure alloy of gold and silver.
-It is usually created at the site of a mine and then transported to a refinery for further purification”) vs. OMU which sells ore concentrates (i.e., "usually ground finely in various comminution operations and gangue (waste) is removed, thus concentrating the metal component.
+In general, the NMU has a higher percentage stemming from its sale of actual doré bars (defined as “a semi-pure alloy of gold and silver.
+It is usually created at the site of a mine and then transported to a refinery for further purification”) vs. the OMU which sells ore concentrates (i.e., "usually ground finely in various comminution operations and gangue (waste) is removed, thus concentrating the metal component.
 The concentrate is then transported to various physical or chemical processes called hydrometallurgy, pyrometallurgy smelters, and electrometallurgy where it is used to produce useful metals").
-The tradeoff is that the final concentrate has less gold density/purity actual doré bars:
+The tradeoff is that the final concentrate has less gold density/purity than actual doré bars:

 Source: Author Analysis